tkareine/emacs.d/README.md

 [GNU Global] is used by the [ggtags] minor mode to generate and find source code symbols.
 It's configured in [etc/tk-dev.el].
-Ggtags mode gets enabled in selected major modes, such as [enhanced-ruby-mode], `scss-mode`, and [yaml-mode], automatically.
+Ggtags mode gets enabled in selected major modes, such as `sh-mode`, `scss-mode`, and [yaml-mode], automatically.
 It's especially useful for navigating vars in Ansible playbooks.

 Configure Global to use Exuberant Ctags for finding symbol definitions and Pygments for symbol references.